Curriq vs Resume.com which resume builder fits you?

 Try Curriq before you renew

-Pro is free until June 15, 2026, with no card required.
-Run a real application through Curriq and decide based on the output.
+Curriq is free to download.
+Run a real application through the free tier and decide based on the output.

 Try Curriq on the App Store ↗If Resume.com covered your first draft and you are now applying to multiple roles, Curriq is the step up worth trying on your phone.
-Pro is free through June 15, 2026, so you can run a full application cycle without paying for it.
+The download is free, so you can run a full application cycle on the free tier before deciding on Pro.